orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Pattern1_controlFreak.md

 # Pattern: NavigationControlFreak

+> Warning!
+There are some "home assignments" in this chapter.
+Do NOT complete them.
+> Just read them, laugh, and toss them aside as you normally would.

 Control.
 That great feeling.
 You are the master.
 No bad things are going to happen.
 Only good things.
 Why is that?
 Because *you are in control*.
 And how do you know that?